Nevada drivers risk getting a traffic ticket for making an improper U-turn by:

 - 14. Can I go to trial?

 If you have been injured by a car that was making an illegal U-turn, you may be entitled to substantial money damages.
 Contact our Las Vegas personal injury attorneys to learn more.

-1. When are U-turns illegal in Las Vegas, Nevada?
+1. When are U-turns illegal in Nevada?

 U-turns are prohibited in Nevada under the five following circumstances:

 - where there is a “No U-turn” traffic sign; and

 - upon any curve or hill, or upon the approach to or near the crest of a grade, where there is 500 feet or less of visibility in both directions (in Clark County, the minimum is 1,000 feet of visibility); and